ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 We design HTTP routes to map to CRUD operations on the database sitting behind the web server.

-For example, we could have the following routes mapped to each operation on the books database:
+For example, we could have the following routes mapped to each CRUD operation on the books database:

 ```
 # Books resource: